ChynieceM/Reading-Notes/102/Class04/README.md

 Add detail in the way you would process a screen or book.
 Top to bottom, left to right. ***Here you are adding content, not the muscle just yet***.

+* Try to adhere to usability conventions such as putting your navigation bar next to your logo or having a search bar near the far right at the top of the page.

 6. **Turn wireframes into prototypes**

 You can now import your wireframes into a prototyping tool.

+### How to make you wireframe good

+1. Clarity - Your wireframe needs to answer what the site page is, what the user can do, and if it satisfies their needs.

+2. Confidence - Ease of navigation through your site and clear calls to action.
+Using familiar navigational processes and putting buttons in commonly used places.

+3. Simplicity is key - too much info, copy, links, can be distracting.
+Your wireframe should be a visual guide to the framework of the site.
+But also help users and point them to your goals by way of interaction ie. check out cart etc.

 # HTML Basics